electrichasgoneaudi/electrichasgoneaudi.github.io/content/guides/regen/_index.md

 ---
 <!-- markdownlint-disable MD033 -->

+We will first explain the concept and then give you some scenarios to show how much is regenerated.

+We will then go into physics and explain the math behind the scenarios for those who want to understand the details.

+In the end, we discuss if regeneration of energy is always the best option.

 ## How does it work?

 The regeneration happens when the electric motors are used as generators to reduce the speed of a moving vehicle.